Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-09-18-ModInverse.md

 #### Spitballing performance <small>ADDED: 20220407</small>

 \\
 All of these functions are small and fast in an absolute sense.
-So the only reason to look closely at various alternate choices is the super narrow case of computing tons of them and there is very little other work happening at the same time.
-So it's almost certainly a waste of time to read any further.
+So the only reason to look closely at various alternate choices is the case of computing tons of them when there is very little other work happening at the same time.
+So it's probably a waste of time to read any further.

 But if you're still here let's look at why I'm suggest Hurchualla as the general purpose choice.
 I'm using the intel family of processors for following: